nils-mathieu/sentinel/readme.md

 # Sentinel

 `sentinel` is a sentinel-terminated slice library.
-It makes use of the [`extern_types`] unstable feature to define a slice type that has the size of a single `usize`.

 ## How it works